Chymyst/chymyst-core/README.md

 Differences:

 JC will start processes automatically and concurrently whenever input molecules are available.
 In CSP, the user needs to create and manage new threads manually, giving them channel values.

 JC has non-blocking molecules as a primitive construct.
 In CSP, non-blocking channels need to be simulated by [additional user code](https://gobyexample.com/non-blocking-channel-operations).

 # Main features of `JoinRun`

 Compared to [`ScalaJoin` (Jiansen He's 2011 implementation of JC)](https://github.com/Jiansen/ScalaJoin), `JoinRun` offers the following improvements:

-- Lighter syntax for join definitions, compared with previous implementations of Join Calculus.
+- Lighter syntax for join definitions.
 Compare:

 JoinRun: